 Our monthly program meetings are held the 2nd Wednesday night of each month and are located at the Brazos Valley Museum of Natural History at 6:30 PM.
 Click here for a MAP.

 Our Saturday field trips meet at 7:00 AM 1207 Texas Avenue South (across from the A&M Golf Course, between Gilchrist and Francis, 1 block north of George Bush Drive) Bring snacks, binoculars, bug spray, sunscreen, etc.

-Our Birding 101 meets at Lick Creek Park at 8:30 AM by the Chimney Swift kiosk near the parking lot (except in August they start at 7:30 AM)
+Our Birding 101 meets at Lick Creek Park at 8:30 AM by the Chimney Swift kiosk near the parking lot (except in July and August they start at 7:30 AM)

 1-14-2015 - The Land of the Maya - Birds, Archaeology, and Culture by Brock Huffman.
 Brazos Valley Museum of Natural History, 6:30 PM.

 1-17-2015 - Field Trip - Huntsville Area - meet at 7:00 AM 1207 Texas Avenue South.

 2-7-2015 - Birding 101 - meet at Lick Creek Park at 8:30 AM by the Chimney Swift kiosk near the parking lot.

 2-11-2015 -Leif Anderson on Darwin's Finches.
 Brazos Valley Museum of Natural History, 6:30 PM.